isomerpages/moe-anchorgreenpri/pages/Frequently Asked Questions.md

 </div></details>
 <details class="isomer-details">
 <summary><strong>3.
 What is the fee for MOE Kindergarten?</strong></summary>
-<div data-type="detailsContent" class="isomer-details-content">The monthly fee for a 4-hour MOE Kindergarten programme in 2022/2023 is $160 for Singapore Citizen children and $320 for Singapore Permanent Resident children.
+<div data-type="detailsContent" class="isomer-details-content">The monthly fee for a 4-hour MOE Kindergarten programme is $160 for Singapore Citizen children and $320 for Singapore Permanent Resident children.
 Fees are also payable during school holidays, i.e. June and December.
 <br><br>
 </div></details>
 <details class="isomer-details">
 <summary><strong>4.
 What is the fee for Kindergarten Care (KCare)?</strong></summary>
-<div data-type="detailsContent" class="isomer-details-content">For 2022/2023, the maximum KCare monthly fee is $415.
+<div data-type="detailsContent" class="isomer-details-content">The maximum KCare monthly fee is $415.
 KCare fees are also payable during the June and December holidays.
 All Singapore Citizen children are eligible for a basic KCare subsidy of $150 per month.
 <br><br>
 </div></details>
 <details class="isomer-details">